sdc-china/IDA-doc/_posts/2018-01-15-pipeline-create-a-pipeline-for-continuous-deployment.md

     When you run the build, the pipeline build view will appear with every stage building status.
 Blue color means running, grey means waiting, green means success and red means failure.

    ![][pipeline_build_view]

+    Click the build time text in first block, you will see the build logs in popup dialog.

+   ![][pipeline_build_logs]

-    When you hover on **enlargement** icon of build step, you will see the build step details.
+    Click ![][pipeline_zoom_in] icon of the build step, you will see the build step details.
 It will include build time, duration etc information.

    ![][pipeline_step]